 When a coterie of self-anointed reformers schemes against the people's will, the outcome is about what you expect.
 It's ugly.
 Distrust and anger multiply.
 On both sides.
 Interest in cooperation -- on anything -- diminishes among parties to the decision.

 On the shoulders of Judge Sotomayor -- who would seem an odds-on candidate for confirmation to the Supreme Court -- rest expectations having to do with her presumed sympathy for "empathy."
 The empathetic judge looks at the law but then glances above and around it.
-Hmmm, what should the law mean?
-Not what does it mean?
-Should.
+Hmmm, what

 I confess to a gross overgeneralization.
 Not even Earl Warren and Hugo Black, these long-dead prototypes of empathy, understood "should" in precisely the same term.

 Here's the point: A judge who sees law as a visionary ideal rather than the outcome of hard work by horse traders known as legislators isn't going to -- well, let's back up to California and the just-decided case over gay marriage.

 A judge with highfalutin' notions about what's right and what's wrong isn't going to let The People get away with contradicting him.
 He'll take broadsword to a law he doesn't like (e.g., the old, pre-Roe v.
 Wade abortion statutes), or he'll put under his personal authority an entire public school system he sees as needing improvement in specific ways.